EPL GW-6 FPL Player Picks

 Gabriel Martinelli (£6.4m, Man United v Arsenal)

 Martinelli scored his third goal of the season to help the Gunners maintain their 100% start to the Premier League season.
-The Brazilian has been a thorn in the opposition goal area this season as he seems to have finally added end product to his game.
-The Brazilian being responsible for set pieces also adds to his appeal as the Gunners have one of the highest conversation rates from set pieces in the Premier League.
+The Brazilian has been a thorn in the opposition goal area this season as he seems to have finally added end-product to his game.
+Having set piece duty also adds to his appeal as the Gunners have one of the highest conversation rates in the Premier League.

 Forwards